bowman2001/perplexdoc/content/doc/extended/definition-list/index.md

 resources:
   - name: featured
     src: sandy-millar-Kl4LNdg6on4-unsplash.jpg
+    params:
+      alt: A few entries in a printed dictionary
 ---

 Definition lists consist of **terms** as list markers, which are associated with **details** in the list entries.